You are here

 - Enable/disable auto SSL cert update

-- Get SSL certificate from Let's Encrypt
+- Get SSL certificate from Let's Encrypt - supports HTTP-01 and DNS-01

 - Mail relaying:

-- configure and enable remote SMTP email relay
+- Configure and enable remote SMTP email relay

 - Proxy settings:

-- configure apt proxy
+- Configure apt proxy

 - Region config: